 Salt and black pepper

 1. First, you’ll prep the turnips for the vegan tempeh breakfast hash.
 Bring a large pot of water to a rapid boil.
 Boil turnips for 2-3 minutes.
 Drain and rinse.
 Set aside.

 2. Next, you’ll put together the tempeh marinade for the hash.
 In a large mixing bowl, whisk together soy sauce, smoked paprika, hot sauce, garlic powder, nutritional yeast and maple syrup.
 Set aside.

-4. Add the browned tempeh to the mixing bowl with the soy sauce-smoked paprika marinade.
+5. Add the browned tempeh to the mixing bowl with the soy sauce-smoked paprika marinade.
 Toss thoroughly.
-Set aside, and give the tempeh time to marinade a bit, while you work on the next step of the recipe.
+Set aside, and give the tempeh time to marinade a bit, while you work on the next step of the vegan breakfast hash recipe.

-6. Stir in the spinach and tempeh, and saute another minute or until the spinach wilts.
+7. Stir in the spinach and tempeh, and sauté another minute or until the spinach wilts.
 Finish with a splash of lemon juice.
 Taste, and adjust flavors, if needed (salt? black pepper? additional herbs?).
 Serve the vegan tempeh turnip breakfast hash with crispy sage leaves on top.